Jump (Kris Kross song): Reception

 Dennis Hunt from Los Angeles Times said it "is high quality--like just about everything on the album."
-Another editor, Robert Hilburn, wrote, "A classic slice of teen exuberance, also dressed up in today’s dance-minded hip-hop sparkle."
+Another Los Angeles Times editor, Robert Hilburn, wrote, "A classic slice of teen exuberance, also dressed up in today’s dance-minded hip-hop sparkle."
 Pan-European magazine Music & Media remarked that "these 12-year-old boys have formed a real rap posse.
 They sound as determined as Michael Jackson at that age."
 Alan Jones from Music Week stated that "against an unusually fresh and eclectic backdrop, the two 13-year-old rappers make a highly infectious noise incorporating some ragga influences".
 A reviewer from People Magazine felt that "their best trick is inserting catchily melodic refrains in the middle of their free-stylin' raps.
 That should help them kross over to pop.
 And cheek the speed at which they spin out their ragamuffin rhymes on "Jump" and "Warm It Up".
 Obviously the tongue matures before the rest of the body."
-James Hamilton from the RM Dance Update deemed it a "jaunty "jump, jump" prodded jiggly lurcher".
+James Hamilton from the Record Mirror Dance Update deemed it a "jaunty "jump, jump" prodded jiggly lurcher".
 Hannah Ford from Select wrote that it is "a beautiful hip hop track that gets your goose bumps quacking.
 It's Public Enemy's wailing sax break with Naughty By Nature's b-line."
 Bunny Sawyer from Smash Hits gave it five out of five, commenting, "Their tune's a work of hip-hop genius that comes complete with easy-peasy dance steps to make us all look as cross as them."
 An editor of Sunday Tribune described it as a "infectious rallying cry".

 Music video

 A music video was produced to promote the single, directed by Rich Murray.
 It featured the duo's unique hip hop fashion style and was heavily rotated on Music Television channels.
 Murray shot the video in Atlanta for a fee of $21,000.
 At the time of filming, it snowed in Atlanta for the first time in 20 years and they experienced significant snowfall.
 Murray would also be directing the video for the duo's next single, "Warm It Up".
-"Jump" was later published by Vevo on YouTube in September 2010, and had generated more than 147 million views as of February 2023.
+"Jump" was later made available by Vevo on YouTube in 2010, and it had generated more than 157 million views as of early 2024.
 The video also appeared in the Sega video game Make My Video: Kris Kross.